-Golfer’s elbow, is also known as medial epicondylitis.
+Golfer’s elbow is also known as medial epicondylitis.
 It is an injury caused by overuse and affects the inside portion of the elbow.
 Pain is often described as a dull ache at rest, pain with making a fist, soreness along the inside of the elbow, or difficulty and pain with grasping objects with an outstretched arm.
-Even though it is commonly known as golfer’s elbow, it can affect anyone with repetitive stress on the tendons on the inside of the elbow.
+Even though it is commonly known as a golfer’s elbow, it can affect anyone with repetitive stress on the tendons on the inside of the elbow.

 Repetitive stress on the medial elbow can be caused by a variety of activities.
 Four examples are: